 - Business insurance, including professional indemnity cover.

-- IR35 reviews.
-This is an expert opinion on whether a particular contract falls within or outside the scope of IR35 rules
+- IR35 contract reviews.
+This is an expert opinion on whether a particular contract falls within or outside the scope of the IR35 legislation.

 - Helping you open a business bank account

-These services may be included in the standard fee or charged separately, depending on the firm.
+Depending on the firm, these services may be included in the standard fee or charged separately.

-Needless to say, the more of these services are included in your package, the more expensive that package will be.
+The more services included in your package, the more expensive that package will be.

 ---|---|---|